 A system where tokens can be natively traded across blockchains without needing to obtain synthetic assets or specific tokens to pay ‘gas’ fees would significantly improve the situation.
-This is what Chainflip achieves using the Loki blockchain.
+This is what Chainflip achieves.

-Chainflip accomplishes this by establishing a second layer network of staked nodes alongside the existing Loki Service Node network, which can view, send, and receive transactions from multiple blockchains in parallel.
-Using these new nodes, transactions from any chain can be formed into liquidity pools, with the base asset for all pools being LOKI.
-This allows any swap to occur between two pools, for example, BTC can be swapped with ETH through a single transaction which executes two trades: BTC to LOKI, and then LOKI to ETH.
-At no stage does the swapper need to have custody over any LOKI, or pay any fees in LOKI.
-There is also the possibility of using a two-stage swap via the Loki blockchain, called a Private Swap, which can increase the anonymity of swaps.
+Chainflip accomplishes this by establishing a network of bonded nodes which can collectively view, send, and receive transactions from multiple blockchains in parallel.
+Using these new nodes, transactions from any chain can be formed into liquidity pools.
+This allows any swap to occur between two pools, for example, BTC can be swapped with ETH through a single transaction which executes two trades: BTC to DAI, and then DAI to ETH.
+At no stage does the swapper need to have custody over any DAI, nor do they require native Chainflip tokens (FLIP), as the network fees paid in FLIP are deducted automatically from the swap and routed through the liquidity pools, where it is ultimately burned.

 Allowing cross-chain interaction has been an ongoing issue for researchers and crypto enthusiasts; various options have been explored in pursuit of this goal.
 For several years, atomic swaps were heralded as the ultimate solution for trustlessly swapping assets cross-chain.
 Unfortunately, atomic swaps require the use of Hashed TimeLock Contracts (HTLC) and specialised wallets, which few blockchains support.
 Rather, the method for transferring of coins between chains would be better if: